 Publicly traded companies

-Our Customer Support team is ready to help and can be reached at [email protected].
-Please include your business name and EIN with your email inquiry so that we can help you faster, and please do not include any personal identifiable information in your message.
-Our hours are Monday through Friday from 9am to 5pm PST, and we will get back to you as quickly as possible.
+If you require support related to your application, please email the Cross River Support Team at [email protected].
+Please include your business name and EIN with your email inquiry so that they can help you faster, and please do not include any personal identifiable information in your message.
+Cross River Bank's business hours are Monday through Friday from 9am to 5pm PST, and they will get back to you as quickly as possible.

 Please note the information on this page as well as the required information in the preliminary application are subject to change pursuant to guidance published by the SBA.
 In addition, approval during a previous round of the Paycheck Protection Program does not guarantee approval during the next round of the Program.
 Eligibility and availability are determined on a case-by-case basis by Cross River Bank and subject to guidance published by the US Small Business Administration.